farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 #### 3. Allies

 This represents people that might be willing to help the party, or who have reason to be connected with the party in some way.
 While typically positive sounding, negative `dispositions` could be used to represent obligations or relationships turned sour.
-A positive `key concept` might be something like “friends to all we meet”, while a negative one might be something like “everyone expects our help whether they deserve it or not”.
+A positive `key concept` might be something like “lots of powerful allies”, while a negative one might be something like “everyone expects our help whether they deserve it or not”.

 **Positive (+) Supporting Details**